eugnsp/es_la/doc/matrix.md

 const Value& operator[](std::size_t index) const;
 ```

 Returns the matrix element located in the row `index` and column `0`.
-These functions can only be called for compile-time vectors (`ct_cols == 1`), otherwise a static assert violation will be generated.
+These functions can only be called for compile-time vectors (`ct_cols == 1`), otherwise a static assertion violation will be generated.

 *Parameters:*
 * `index` - row position of the element to return.